Introduction

 Results

-In the following table we could see the statistics of the Balrog scene before and after the exposed optimizations:
+In the following table, we can see the statistics of the Balrog scene before and after the exposed optimizations:

 Please note that these numbers also include common scene objects: floor, sky, controllers…

-If we launch devtools we can see that we drastically reduced the animation frame time:
+If we launch the devtools, we can see that we drastically reduced the animation frame time:

 Before: